NavigationContentFooter

 • big-data

 In this tutorial, we will build a simple architecture to store and automatically convert images to PDF.
-The focus is on transferring large messages using a messaging service, specifically the Scaleway Messaging and Queuing NATS server.
+The focus is on transferring large messages using a messaging service, specifically the Scaleway NATS server.
 Our setup involves using the Object Storage service for image storage and the Serverless Functions service for conversion.

 We show how to provision all the required Scaleway resources via Terraform, but you can also use the console, the API or one of our other supported developer tools.